digeratus/algo/README.md

 * Does not claim to provide anonymity or censorship avoidance
 * Does not claim to protect you from the [FSB](https://en.wikipedia.org/wiki/Federal_Security_Service), [MSS](https://en.wikipedia.org/wiki/Ministry_of_State_Security_(China)), [DGSE](https://en.wikipedia.org/wiki/Directorate-General_for_External_Security), or [FSM](https://en.wikipedia.org/wiki/Flying_Spaghetti_Monster)

-## Deploy the Algo Server
+## Deploy the SomaVPN Server

-The easiest way to get an Algo server running is to let it set up a _new_ virtual machine in the cloud for you.
+The easiest way to get an SomaVPN server running is to let it set up a _new_ virtual machine in the cloud for you.

-1. **Setup an account on a cloud hosting provider.** Algo supports [DigitalOcean](https://m.do.co/c/4d7f4ff9cfe4) (most user friendly), [Amazon Lightsail](https://aws.amazon.com/lightsail/), [Amazon EC2](https://aws.amazon.com/), [Microsoft Azure](https://azure.microsoft.com/), [Google Compute Engine](https://cloud.google.com/compute/), [Scaleway](https://www.scaleway.com/) and [OpenStack](https://www.openstack.org/).
+1. **Setup an account on a cloud hosting provider.** SomaVPN supports [DigitalOcean](https://m.do.co/c/4d7f4ff9cfe4) (most user friendly), [Amazon Lightsail](https://aws.amazon.com/lightsail/), [Amazon EC2](https://aws.amazon.com/), [Microsoft Azure](https://azure.microsoft.com/), [Google Compute Engine](https://cloud.google.com/compute/), [Scaleway](https://www.scaleway.com/) and [OpenStack](https://www.openstack.org/).

-2. **[Download Algo](https://github.com/trailofbits/algo/archive/master.zip).** Unzip it in a convenient location on your local machine.
+2. **[Download Soma](https://github.com/trailofbits/algo/archive/master.zip).** Unzip it in a convenient location on your local machine.

-3. **Install Algo's core dependencies.** Open the Terminal.
+3. **Install SomaVPN's core dependencies.** Open the Terminal.
 The `python` interpreter you use to deploy Algo must be python2.
 If you don't know what this means, you're probably fine. `cd` into the `algo-master` directory where you unzipped Algo, then run:

     - macOS:
       ```bash